 Federal student loans

 A federal student loan is a type of loan that’s backed by the U.S. government.
-Federal student loans don’t require a credit check but do require you to complete the Free Application for Federal Student Aid, or FAFSA.
+Federal student loans don’t require a credit check but do require you to complete the Free Application for Federal Student Aid (FAFSA).
 After you submit the FAFSA, your school’s financial aid office will send you a financial aid award letter, which might include various student loan options.
 This offer letter is usually the starting point if you want to apply for student loans.

 Direct Subsidized Loans

-Direct Subsidized Loans are for undergraduate students with financial need.
+Undergraduate students with financial need are eligible for Direct Subsidized Loans.
 With this type of loan, the government covers the interest while you’re in school and during deferment periods.
-The current interest rate on subsidized loans is 5.05%.
+The current interest rate on subsidized loans is 5.50%, with a loan fee of 1.057%, which is deducted from the loan amount you receive.
 You can borrow up to $23,000 in subsidized loans if you’re a dependent student or $65,500 as an independent student.